 Directed by: D.W.
 Griffith

-The Hendersonville Film Society will show The Battle of the Sexes Sunday, March 24 at 2 p.m. in the Smoky Mountain Theater at Lake Pointe Landing Retirement Community (behind Epic Cinemas), 333 Thompson St., Hendersonville.
+The Hendersonville Film Society will show part one of The Birth of a Nation at 2 p.m. on Sunday, Sept.
+4, in the Smoky Mountain Theater at Lake Pointe Landing Retirement Community (behind Epic Cinemas), 333 Thompson St., Hendersonville.